aaronbates/project-guidelines/css/css-guidelines.md

 Beyond this, other useful defaults, common helpers, media queries and print styles are used from the [HTML5 Boilerplate](../html/html-guidelines.md#boilerplates)

-_Note: for larger projects a customer boilerplate should be considered that builds on a framework and uses a pre-processor such as [SASS](../sass/sass-guidelines.md) and considers other awesome tools such as PostCSS._
+_Note: for larger projects a customer boilerplate should be considered that builds on a framework and uses a pre-processor such as [Sass](../sass/sass-guidelines.md) and considers other awesome tools such as PostCSS._

 ## Choosing the right tools

-> **"So, should I use SASS, PostCSS or CSS-in-JS?"**
+> **"So, should I use Sass, PostCSS or CSS-in-JS?"**

 There's no right answer.